-We used an exploratory case study research design (Swain, 2017) because our intent was to obtain first insights about the contribution of the educational resource CreativeLab\Sci&Math | Plate tectonics to the pre-service teachers' (PST) learning about plate tectonics.
+We used an exploratory case study research design (Swain, 2017) because our intent was to obtain first insights about the contribution of the educational resource Creative-Lab_Sci&Math | Plate Tectonics to the learning of preservice teachers (PSTs) about plate tectonics.

-110 4.1 Participants
+4.1 Participants

-The participants in this study are 68 PST from two Portuguese TTI's, ranging in aged from 19 to 38 years old.
-Upon graduation, these PST can teach children from kindergarten to elementary school.
-In the Portuguese school system, elementary schools are frequented by 11 to 12-year-old students.
-The majority PST' high school background is linguistics.
-Only a few of them attended science courses in high school before their higher education studies.
+The participants in this study are 68 PSTs from two Portuguese TTIs, ranging in age from 19 to 38 years old.
+Upon graduation, these PSTs can teach children from kindergarten to elementary school.
+In the Portuguese school system, elementary schools are frequented by 11-12-year-old students.
+The high school background of the majority of PSTs is linguistics.
+Only a few of them attended science courses in high school before starting their higher education studies.

-115 The study followed the guidelines and recommendations of the authors' research centres ethical committees.
-All participants authorized the use of their data and written productions for science education research purpose, through informed voluntary consent.
-Participants were clearly informed that they could withdraw from the investigation at any time and that their data would be anonymized during data analysis.
+The study followed the guidelines and recommendations of the authors' research centre ethical committees.
+All participants authorized the use of their data and written productions for science education research purpose through informed voluntary consent.
+Participants were clearly informed that they could withdraw from the investigation at any time, and that their data would be anonymized during the data analysis.